voedger/reqmd/README.md

 - Generates and updates coverage footnotes in Markdown
 - Maintains a reqmd.json file for tracking file hashes
 - Fast & scalable – uses Go concurrency to process files efficiently
+- Supports multiple paths with mixed markdown and source files

 ## Installation